Arcadia-Science/ramanalysis/README.md

 2. A fine calibration based on Raman-scattered light from a standard sample (e.g. acetonitrile)

 Both calibration steps can be run automatically when spectra of neon and acetonitrile are provided (see [Usage](usage)).
-This automated procedure builds upon the [calibration procedure](https://github.com/Arcadia-Science/2024-open-raman-analysis/blob/calibration/notebooks/0_generate_calibration.ipynb) implemented by [@sunandascript](https://github.com/sunandascript).
+This automated procedure builds upon the [calibration protocol](https://dx.doi.org/10.17504/protocols.io.yxmvmemj6g3p/v1) created by Sunanda Sharma and Ben Braverman.
+The pub associated with this protocol can be [here](https://doi.org/10.57844/arcadia-cd7e-443b).

 For more information on the calibration procedure, see this [blog post](https://www.open-raman.org/robust-calibration-method-for-spectrometers/) by the creator of the OpenRAMAN.

 ## Installation